varnishcache/varnish-cache/doc/sphinx/phk/http20.rst

-In the time frame where HTTP/2.0 will become standardized, HTTP routers will routinely deal with 40Gbit/s traffic and people will start to arcitect for 1Tbit/s traffic.
+In the time frame where HTTP/2.0 will become standardized, HTTP routers will routinely deal with 40Gbit/s traffic and people will start to architect for 1Tbit/s traffic.

 HTTP routers are usually only interested in a small part of the HTTP request and barely in the response at all, usually only the